tomasmark79/MarkWareVCMake/README.md

 clang-format - https://clang-format-configurator.site
 cmake-format - https://cmake-format.readthedocs.io/en/latest/

+## FAQ

+`Q:` **Build task error**
+Error: /home/.../Build/Standalone/default/Debug is not a directory
+Error: /home/.../Build/Library/default/Debug is not a directory
+`A:` There is nothing to build.
+You must first create the configurations for the product, and only then can you compile separately with the build task.
+The "Zero to Build," "Zero to Hero," or CMake configuration tasks will help you create the configuration, which can then be compiled.

+`Q:` **CMake-tidy error**
+Error while trying to load a compilation database: Could not auto-detect compilation database from directory, etc.
+`A:` For static code analysis to work correctly, you need to have the CMake configurations prepared.
+Also, ensure that the `CMAKE_EXPORT_COMPILE_COMMANDS` variable is set to `ON` in CMakeLists.txt.

 ## Thanks

 To everyone who supported me in creating this template.
 These are various people and information from the web.
 Of course, also literature and courses that I have taken in the past.
 Various Discord servers and individuals who took a moment to make an indelible mark on this amazing work for me.
 Thank you very much!